sysflow-telemetry/sysflow/docs/publications.rst

 Talks & Publications
 ==============

-If citing SysFlow, please use :cite:authors:`bigdata2020`.
+If citing SysFlow, please use :cite:t:`bigdata2020`.

 .. bibliography::
-   :cited
+   :cited:

 Below you can find a complete list of talks and papers associated with SysFlow.

-Please `reach out to us <https://sysflow.readthedocs.io/en/latest/index.html#keep-in-touch>`_ if you have an entry to add to this list.
+.. note:: Please `reach out to us <https://sysflow.readthedocs.io/en/latest/index.html#keep-in-touch>`_ if you have an entry to add to this list.

 .. bibliography::
    :all: